EduardoxDev/EduardoxDev/README.md

 ###

-I am a Software Engineer and a student at @Rockeseat.
-My work is driven by building high-availability systems and scalable architectures, balancing technical performance with operational efficiency.
+Hello, my name is Eduardo Maciel.
+I am a Software Engineer, a student at Rocketseat, and a content creator driven by a deep passion for developing high-impact software.
+Currently, my work and studies are focused on building high-availability systems and scalable architectures, balancing technical performance with operational efficiency.
+I specialize in the ecosystem of Distributed Systems, focusing on the fundamentals that sustain large-scale enterprise infrastructures.

 ###